top of page

 Bio:

-I am currently the County Architect for Passaic County in New Jersey.
+I am an architect currently working for local government as the County Architect for Passaic County in New Jersey.
+Working with local and state government on projects is important to show the value of our profession.
+My projects involve new construction, courthouses and building infrastructure.
 I oversee and I am responsible for building projects and renovations in all of the towns and municipalities in Passaic County.
 Projects range from infrastructure upgrades of a correctional facility in Paterson New Jersey to a historic restoration and rehabilitation of a mansion George Washington had in Wayne New Jersey.

 I do it all as the County Architect, I have no support staff, so I do everything from preparing drawings and specifications, to preparing bids, and overseeing and managing a variety of projects.
 The position is an opportunity to show that with the power of one, it can get done.
 The work is varied so I am never bored.
 I also get to work with County government which is teaches me how architects should work with public policy.

-My mentors from NOMA give me my inspiration.
+My mentor Richard Franklin NOMAC AIA.
+Over the years he has provided guidance on my path to becoming a licensed architect and providing an opportunity to be part of one the largest transportation projects in the state of New York.
 I have been with NOMA as a NY chapter member for 20 years and now currently a NJ chapter member for about the last 3 years.
 Those mentors have guided me on the right path in architecture by either giving me opportunities in the job market or guiding me in completion of my ARE exam and becoming licensed.
 I would like to thank Robert Washington, Richard Franklin, Jack Travis, Jeh Jonson and the late Jumaane Stewart.

 I have had great opportunities in my years in the profession so there is not one proud moment but rather a few.
 At the Port Authority of New York and New Jersey I was part of the design team for AirTrain which links JFK Airport to major transit hubs such as the LIRR and the MTA subway.
 Seeing that project get built from the early sketches to not knowing if it would ever happen (it had been off and on for about 25 years) was inspirational in the fact that no matter how long it may take, it can get done.